meeravali19/Loan_prediction_using_ML/README.md

 4. **Model Training:** Implementing machine learning algorithms such as Logistic Regression, Decision Trees, or Random Forest.

-**Model Evaluation:** Assessing model performance using metrics like accuracy, precision, recall, and F1-score
+5. **Model Evaluation:** Assessing model performance using metrics like accuracy, precision, recall, and F1-score

+## 📈 Results

+The model achieves satisfactory performance in predicting loan approvals.
+Detailed evaluation metrics and visualizations are available in the notebook.​

+## 🤝 Contributing
+Contributions are welcome!
+If you have suggestions or improvements, please fork the repository and submit a pull request.
+## 📄 License
+This project is open-source and available under the MIT License.​